A powerful new advising tool is coming to Occidental in Fall 2021.

-All students and faculty advisors will have access to Degree Works.
+All students and faculty advisors will eventually have access to Degree Works.
+(See the timeline above.)
 Students will be able to see their own academic records, while advisors will be able to access information about their assigned advisees.
-While all students will be able to use Degree Works to track completion of Core and degree requirements, tracking of major and minor requirements may be initially limited to students who declared during a certain academic years.

 How will I access Degree Works?